skhunDC/Annual_Raise/README.txt

   width for the rank, slider, and pay data without horizontal scrolling.
 - Removed the raise/percent/hourly column headers and tightened the minimum department card width for a more compact grid on all breakpoints.
+- Reduced the header logo and title scale to keep the hero area compact on smaller displays, with the logo capped at 60px wide.

 Edit Data Workspace
 -------------------